India's daily cases surge to 50% of world total with 800,000 over two days

 Brazil's congress has launched a parliamentary inquiry into President Jair Bolsonaro's response to the pandemic.
 Bolsonaro, who has downplayed the pandemic and has refused to be vaccinated, called the inquiry the "death committee."
 He contracted the virus last summer.

-Deaths have been surging in Colombia with a record 495 Saturday, which was the fourth-highest in the world.
+Deaths have been surging in Colombia with 485 Saturday that followed a record 495 Saturday, which was the fourth-highest in the world.
+On Thursday, Argentina set a record with 561 before 231 Saturday for 64,094 in 14th.

 Behind Britain in vaccinations are 26.9% in Germany, 25.1% in France, 23.3% in Italy, 22.6% in Poland, 22.4% in Spain, 8.2% in Russia, 1.8% in Ukraine.